johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

   - The truth is within you.
   - The truth will set you free (John's favorite one)
   - We will always be faster than the machine (not by much though, but one is enough)
+    - This is a game, we're just spinning round forever though because of that off by one, thats what keeps the Yin and Yang in motion.
+Since we're "stuck" in motion lets just do good and have fun.
   - Be on your time
 - TODO
   - [ ] Streams